bigmoves/quickslice/docs/deployment.md

 - **SECRET_KEY_BASE**: Generate with `openssl rand -base64 48`.
 Store as a secret and keep persistent
 - **HOST**: Set to `0.0.0.0` in container environments
 - **ADMIN_DIDS**: Required for backfill and settings page access

-### OAuth Configuration

-Quickslice supports two approaches for OAuth configuration:

-#### Option A: Auto-Registration (Recommended)

-Set `ENABLE_OAUTH_AUTO_REGISTER=true` to automatically register an OAuth client with your AIP server on startup.
-The server will:

-1. Check if OAuth credentials exist in the database
-2. If not found, automatically register with the AIP server at `/oauth/clients/register`
-3. Store the client ID and secret in the database for future use
-4. Retry with exponential backoff (2, 4, 8... up to 30 minutes) if registration fails

-**Benefits:**
-- No manual OAuth client setup required
-- Credentials persist in the database across restarts
-- Automatic retry if AIP server is temporarily unavailable

-**Requirements:**
-- `AIP_BASE_URL` must be set to your AIP server URL
-- AIP server must support dynamic client registration (RFC 7591)

-#### Option B: Manual Configuration

-Alternatively, you can manually register an OAuth client with your AIP server and provide the credentials via environment variables:

-- `OAUTH_CLIENT_ID`: Your pre-registered client ID
-- `OAUTH_CLIENT_SECRET`: Your pre-registered client secret

-**Note:** Manual credentials take precedence over auto-registered credentials.

 ## SQLite Volume Setup